PistonDevelopers/piston/learning materials/tutorial.md

 ## Piston documentation

-Online version of the docs: http://pistondevelopers.github.io/docs/piston/piston/
+Online version of the documentation: http://pistondevelopers.github.io/docs/piston/piston/

-### Generate docs
+### Generate documentation

 1. In the Terminal window, navigate to the 'piston-workspace/piston' directory
 2. Type `make doc`